-Know how to use the capital, and a strong business plan can help an enterprise grow.
+Know how to use the capital and a strong business plan can help an enterprise grow.
 Entrepreneurs need to understand what capital is and how it can be best utilized.
-When you as an entrepreneur hit on some fantastic idea, and step in the process of actively turning an idea or product into the business enterprise; it is not too tough to observe that everything around you and in the world for entrepreneurs revolves more or less with "money".
+When you, as an entrepreneur, hit on some fantastic idea and step into the process of actively turning an idea or product into a business enterprise, it is not too tough to observe that everything around you and in the world for entrepreneurs revolves more or less with "money".
 Capital is an essential entity for the development or investment in a business.
-Entrepreneurs keep on constantly raise as well as spend money on making more money hence profit but in a planned manner.
+Entrepreneurs keep on constantly raise and spend money on making more money hence profit but in a planned manner.

 What is Capital?

-When entrepreneurs need wealth in the form of assets or money; they take it as a sign of the monetary potency of a venture, or building an enterprise.
-In entrepreneurship, capital can be defined as the entity that brings a positive impact on the region's economic output.
+When entrepreneurs need wealth in the form of assets or money, they take it as a sign of a venture's monetary potency or building an enterprise.
+In entrepreneurship, capital can be defined as the entity that positively impacts the region's economic output.

 Types of Capital in Enterprise